Battle, UK Guide

 Day Trips

-Approximately 1 hour 15 minutes by car Discover the historic market town of Arundel, dominated by the impressive Arundel Castle.
-Explore the castle's magnificent rooms and grounds, learn about its history, and enjoy panoramic views of the surrounding countryside.
-Wander through the town's charming streets, browse the antique shops and art galleries, and visit Arundel Cathedral.
+Approximately 1 hour 15 minutes by car or train Discover the historic market town of Arundel, dominated by the impressive Arundel Castle.
+Explore the castle's magnificent rooms and gardens, wander through the town's charming streets, and visit Arundel Cathedral.
+Enjoy a boat trip on the River Arun or explore the nearby Arundel Wetland Centre.

-Approximately 1 hour 15 minutes by car or train Immerse yourself in history in the cathedral city of Canterbury.
+Approximately 1 hour 45 minutes by car Immerse yourself in history in the cathedral city of Canterbury.
 Visit the magnificent Canterbury Cathedral, a UNESCO World Heritage Site and the seat of the Archbishop of Canterbury.
-Explore the medieval city walls, wander along the River Stour, and discover the city's Roman past at the Canterbury Roman Museum.
-Enjoy a traditional afternoon tea or a pub lunch in one of the many historic pubs.
+Explore the historic city walls, wander along the River Stour, and discover the Canterbury Tales visitor attraction.

 Travel Time